farnsworth3010/vshbgmX/README.md

 ## Highlights

 - Background music playback in XMB.
+- Auto-pause when other audio activity is detected.

+**New**:
 - Startup delay to avoid boot-time crackling due to VSH initialization.
-- Auto-pause when other audio activity is detected.
-- Auto-pause when system mute is enabled or system volume is zero.
+- Auto-pause when system mute is enabled or system volume is zero to stop Memory Stick reads and LED flashing.
-- Auto-pause while ARK VSH overlay/menu is active.
+- Auto-pause while ARK VSH overlay/menu is active to avoid audio crackling.
-- Auto-pause during XMB dim/underclock power-saving states to avoid audio issues and save battery.
+- Auto-pause during XMB dim/underclock power-saving states to avoid audio crackling and save battery.
 - Auto-pause on heavy Memory Stick I/O spikes.
 - Unified config support via `ms0:/seplugins/vshbgmX_config.txt`.